Applying for a Mortgage: Interview With Stella Mutai, NCBA Bank Kenya Plc

 If I lose my job, what do I need to do?

 In the unfortunate event that you lose your job due to redundancy, we have put in place insurance known as “retrenchment cover” where the insurance company will pay your monthly repayments for up to a period of 9 months.
-However, job losses for any other reasons other than redundancy are not covered.
+However, the insurance does not cover job losses for any other reasons than redundancy.
+If you are totally incapable of servicing the loan, then you will sit with our Relationship management team to discuss the best options available and to get advice on what step to take in order to prevent account deterioration.

 WRITTEN BY